tewendel/interkit-masterarbeit/sites/docs/src/content/guides/overview/build_app.md

     - Sharing content?
 - consider interactions between users and their environment
     - Where should the experience take place?
 In public space?
 Indoor?
+- think about your distribution process
+    - Do you want users to find your app via a QR code or download an App from the Android and iOS stores?

 ### Implementation - how can you do it with interkit?